Otago gold rush: The Otago gold rush in popular culture

 Martin Curtis wrote a folk-style song about the gold rush called "Gin and Raspberry."
 The lyrics are written in the voice of an unsuccessful gold prospector who envies the success of the largest gold mine in the Cardrona valley at the time, the "Gin and Raspberry" (supposedly so named because the owner would call out, "Gin and raspberry to all hands!" whenever a bucket of mined material yielded an ounce of gold.
 The singer laments, "an ounce to the bucket and we'd all sell our souls/For a taste of the gin and raspberry."
 The song has had several recordings, particularly by Gordon Bok.

 Paul Metsers' song "Farewell to the Gold" is based loosely on a flood in July 1863, which killed 13 miners on the Shotover River.
 The song has been recorded by many, including Nic Jones, The Black Family, James Keelaghan, and Nancy Kerr and James Fagan.

-1976 New Zealand children's television drama series Hunter's Gold was set during the Central Otago Gold Rush.
+1976 New Zealand children's television drama series Hunter's Gold was set during the Central Otago gold rush.

 The Otago Goldfields Cavalcade has annually since 1991 retraced the routes of wagons across country to the Dunstan goldfields around Cromwell.
-The original route, which established Cobb & Co.'s coach service left Dunedin's Provincial Tavern on 22 November 1862.
+The original route, which established Cobb & Co.'s coach service left Dunedin's Provincial Hotel on 22 November 1862.
 Cavalcade routes vary each year in late February so as to finish in a different host town.
 In 2008 plans were made for a heritage trail including Arrowtown, Kawarau Gorge, Lawrence and the Dunedin Chinese Garden.

+Archives

+The Ng New Zealand Chinese Heritage Collection is a document archive held at the Presbyterian Research Centre at Knox College, Dunedin, which became a UNESCO New Zealand Memory of the World Register in 2017.
+Much of the archive is sourced from records made by reverend Alexander Don, in his mostly unsuccessful attempts to convert Chinese goldmining communities to Christianity.
+Don's archives includes detailed documentation of 3,500 individuals associated with Chinese goldrush communities in Otago.
+Other documents included in the archive were collected by James Ng, a historian and general practitioner, began collecting further documents in 1959, using many of these as the basis for his book series Windows on a Chinese Past.